Qiskit/qiskit-metapackage/docs/qc_intro.rst

 Quantum circuits are the common language of quantum computing.
 A **quantum circuit** is a computational routine consisting of coherent quantum operations on quantum data, such as that held in qubits, and concurrent real-time classical computation.
-Such a circuit is an ordered sequence of quantum gates, measurements, and resets, that may be conditioned on and use data from the real-time classical computation.
-A set of quantum gates is said to be universal if any unitary (information preserving) transformation of the quantum data can be efficiently approximated arbitrarily well as a sequence of gates in the set.
-The quantum data held in the qubits obeys special rules regarding its structure, and "unitary" is a mathematical term that says that the transformation respects these rules.
+Such a circuit is an ordered sequence (read left to right) of quantum gates, measurements, and resets, that may be conditioned on and use data from the real-time classical computation.
+Gates represent information preserving, reversible transformations on the quantum data stored in qubits.
+These "unitary" transformations represent the quantum mechanical core of a quantum circuit.

 Quantum circuits enable a quantum computer to take in classical information and output a classical solution, leveraging quantum principles such as